C Program to find LCM of Two Numbers

 C Program to find LCM of Two Numbers 1

 This program allows you to enter two positive integer values.
-Next, we are going to calculate the Lowest Common Multiple of those two values by calling the function recursively.
+Next, we will calculate the Lowest Common Multiple of those two values by calling the function recursively.
 Please refer to Recursion in C for further reference.

 #include <stdio.h>